Darla Sue Dollman, B.A., M.F.A., trained and worked with animals for many years in addition to working as a journalist for 42 years.

-Unfortunately, when pet owners realize that chihuahuas are fragile, or require more attention than the pet owners can, or want to provide, they sometimes abandon the dogs, often in the way that we believe our dog was abandoned, by leaving them at the end of a cul de sac or in fields in rural areas.
-The frequent abandonment and abuse of chihuahuas has led to the establishment of chihuahua rescue organizations.
+Unfortunately, when pet owners realize that chihuahuas are fragile or require more attention than the pet owners can, or want to provide, they sometimes abandon the dogs, leaving them to fend for themselves.
+The frequent abandonment and abuse of chihuahuas has led to the establishment of numerous chihuahua rescue organizations.

 Chihuahuas, like all dogs, are loyal, compassionate animals that want to be loved by their family members.
 Before purchasing or acquiring a chihuahua, please make sure that you are prepared to provide a safe, suitable environment for the dog.

-"AKC Meet the Breeds: Chihuahua."
+- "AKC Meet the Breeds: Chihuahua."
 American Kennel Club.
 Retrieved October 3, 2011.

-The Chihuahua Club of America.
+- The Chihuahua Club of America.
 Retrieved September 20, 2011.